Alfred Frauenfeld: Post-war activity

 Frauenfeld, who finished the war in Germany, was tried and sentenced in absentia to 15 years imprisonment by a Vienna court in 1947.
 According to a British secret service report, he was a member of Bruderschaft (Brotherhood), a secret society of crypto-Nazis founded on 22 July 1949 in Hamburg where he was manager of a construction firm.
 He also was close to Gustav Adolf Scheel who was active in similar secret societies.
 From 1951 to January 1953, Frauenfeld was a member of the Naumann Circle, a group of former Nazis that tried to infiltrate the West German political parties.
 In 1951, Frauenfeld helped found the Freikorps Deutschland, a Neo-Nazi paramilitary.
 The organization managed to train roughly 2,000 men, but was unable to obtain weapons to overthrow the government.
 On 10 February 1953, the West German government banned the Freikorps Deutschland and arrested four of its leaders, including Fraunefeld, for plotting against the government.
 However, Frauenfeld was released from custody several days later, and the charges against him were later dropped.
-He lived out his days in Hamburg, dying in 1977.
+He lived out his remaining days in Hamburg, dying in 1977.